Inspiravetion/Capsule.js/README.md

   dracula.diet; //blood
   dracula.homeland; //transylvania
-  dracula.hunt(); // prints 'I am going hunting from dusk to dawn' then "The sun doesn't agree with me"
+  dracula.hunt(); // prints 'I am going hunting from dusk to dawn' then "The sun doesn't agree with me" dracula.intimidate(); //prints 'You look tasty'
 ```
 * Parameters :
  * ```funcName``` (optional): the String name of the SuperClass's function to be called
  * ```argArray``` (optional): the arguments to pass to either the SuperClass constructor or one of its functions
 * Caveats :
-  * funcName must be a function on the prototype of the SuperClass
+  * ```funcName``` may be a function on the prototype of the SuperClass or an instance method of the SuperClass BUT if it is an
+instance method, than the functional super() may only be called by a SubClass's instance method AFTER the normal super() has
+been called.
+  * Calling functional super from an instance method involves more overhead and is therefore less efficient than having
+that function on the prototype.

 ###implements(interfaceObj)
 Adds each property of the ```interfaceObj``` to an Objects prototype.
 If any of the properties that are not in the 'abstract' object